-Contra Costa Health Services, along with other Bay Area health departments, issued an updated order to continue the shelter in place until at least May 3, 2020 .
+Contra Costa Health Services, along with other Bay Area health departments, issued a modification to its social distancing order on June 16, 2020 .

 The State of California has also issued an executive order directing residents to stay home except for essential needs.
 Read more about that order here.

 The County has issued a shelter in place order mandating that people stay home, except to participate in essential activities, essential governmental functions, essential travel, or to work for businesses allowed to operate under the order.
 The County continues to expand the allowable activities, so for the most up to date information, review the complete order under the Health Order tab.

 Contra Costa Health Services has issued an order requiring members of the public and workers to wear face coverings.
 View the order.